JakobPCoder/ReshadeTFAA/README.md

   - Finished implementig features present in the UI but did nothing at all in 0.1
   - Fixed a lot of bugs.
   - Optimized some stuff.
+- 2.0
+  - New shader that is both simpler and more performant than the old one.
+  - Removed some features that where never finished or not useful.
+  - Made the UI way more user friendly.

 # Installation
 - Install current Reshade build